REQUIREMENT EVIDENCE TO PROVE A TRAUMATIC BRAIN INJURY?

 In mild TBI cases, it is critical in the opening statement to explain that it is mild because the doctors chose to define it as such to distinguish it from moderate and severe.
 But mild traumatic brain injuries can be devastating and catastrophic.
 The jury must be educated from the beginning why it is called “mild.”
 After the opening statement, the condition should not be referred to as “mild” throughout the rest of the trial.
 Instead, plaintiff’s counsel should refer to the injury only as a traumatic brain injury.

 Moderate and severe traumatic brain injuries are easier to prove.
 The key is the future – a lifetime of suffering and damages.
-Big settlements are not obtained unless there is future harm and damage.
+Big settlements are not obtain unless there is future harm and damage.
 For moderate TBIs, the jury must see the films, artist renderings of the films, and walk the jury through the depiction.
 For severe TBIs, a day in the life video is key to allow the jury to see the impact on the life of the victim.

 Large awards are given when there is future attendant services and future pain and suffering.
 California Civil Jury Instructions CACI 3932 for life expectancy which provides the bases for the calculation for future damages.

 Plaintiff’s counsel should also educate the jury on the value of money in society when requesting large awards.
 Compensation must be provided for the life expectancy of the Plaintiff.
 The injured victim will suffer every day until their life expectancy.
 Compare the price of an expensive object or a celebrity who makes large annual earnings as an example of the value of money.
-Or, consider the comparison to a fighter jet going down, and the pilot is presented with the dilemma to eject and save his life or try to save the expensive jet.
+Or, consider the comparison to a fighter jet going down, and the pilot must presented with the dilemma to eject and save his life or try to save the expensive jet.
 The life is more valuable than the expensive jet.
 Society values a person’s life more.
 Although these are extreme examples, the comparison to the client’s injury is also an extreme injury because he will suffer for the rest of his life.
 No human being should have to go through this amount of pain.

 In these type of traumatic brain injury cases, a juror who is more educated and intelligent may be a good member of the jury panel because they can understand the value of memory and brain functioning.